inerttila/Excel-Data-App/README.md

   pip install -r requirements.txt
 ```

-Ensure you have Python installed on your system.
-If not, install or update it from the Python official website.

 Execute the Python script to run the application:

 ```bash
   python excel.pyw
 ```

-When you use the Timesheet Management Application and click the "Confirm" button, your work-related data will be saved in an Excel file.
-By default, the Excel file will be saved in the `Excel-Data-App` folder within the project directory.

 ## Email Sender using Python and Gmail API